Carbon Monoxide Poisoning

-These are the only form of heating recommended for annexes, caravans and motor homes.
+These are the only form of heating recommended for annexes, travel trailers and motor homes.
 RV Books’ The Campervan and Motorhome Book covers this in-depth.

 How to detect carbon monoxide

-The only way to detect carbon monoxide is via a pocket detector – or for caravans and motorhomes, via a permanently fixed one.
+The only way to detect carbon monoxide is via a pocket detector – or for travel trailers and motorhomes, via a permanently fixed one.
 They are readily available from virtually all hardware stores.

 What to do if carbon monoxide is detected